Student Support Advisers

 During your appointment

-If it is your first appointment with the service, the Student Support Adviser will request your consent to take some notes as a record of the meeting.
-This is in accordance with our Data Protection Policy.
+The Student Support Adviser will take some notes as a record of the meeting in accordance with our Data Protection Policy.

 The Student Support Adviser will listen to your query and provide appropriate information and advice.
 They may suggest a course of action which could involve signposting or referring you to another service within the University (or an external organisation).